ibm-cloud-docs/databases-for-elasticsearch/howto-esee-upgrade.md

 - Mount S3/COS bucket on {{site.data.keyword.databases-for-elasticsearch_full}}
 - Close all indices on the target so the restore can be performed on top of it without touching the `icd-auth index`, which is protected by {{site.data.keyword.databases-for}}.

-Run *migrate.sh* as many times as necessary to fully bake up your data.
+Run *migrate.sh* as many times as necessary to fully back up your data.

 Snapshots are incremental, so the first snapshot will take longer than the rest.
+{: note}

-Once your COS bucket has all the necessary snapshots, stop writes to the source.
+Once your COS bucket has all the necessary snapshots, stop any writes to the source.
 Then, take a final snapshot and restore it to the target.
 All of your data is now in the target, just point your applications to the target database.
 Your upgrade is now complete.

 ## Update user passwords
 {: #update-user-passwords}